metaplex-foundation/js/README.md

 - [`createNft(onChainData)`](#createNft)
 - [`updateNft(nft, onChainData)`](#updateNft)

-And the following model either returned or used by the above methods.
+And the following model, either returned or used by the above methods.

 - [The `Nft` model](#the-nft-model)